CoreMedia/coremedia-globallink-connect-integration/docs/development.md

 This can be achieved by setting the value _createWorkflowPerTargetSite_ in the GccStudioPlugin to _true_ (this is actually the default, therefore you can also completely remove this configuration).
-Furthermore you need to change the type of the workflow variable _targetSiteId_ in the workflow definition _translation-global-link.xml_ to _String_.
+Furthermore, you need to change the type of the workflow variable _targetSiteId_ in the workflow definition _translation-global-link.xml_ to _String_.

 ### Not supported: Reopening